Nesvilab/MSFragger/README.md

 3. Once you obtained the MSFragger software, the latest version of the software can be downloaded (under the same license terms as the original version) using the [Upgrade site](https://msfragger.arsci.com/upgrader/).

 ## Running MSFragger
-The easiest way to run MSFragger/Philosopher tools is using [FragPipe GUI](https://fragpipe.nesvilab.org).
+The easiest way to run MSFragger is using [FragPipe GUI](https://fragpipe.nesvilab.org).
-FragPipe also includes additional tools such as DIA-Umpire SE module for DIA data, and SpectraST-based spectral library building module.
+FragPipe includes additional tools such as Philosopher (for downstream analysis with PeptideProphet and ProteinProphet), label-free quantification, FDR filtering and report generation (at the PSM/ion/peptide/protein-levels).
+It also includes DIA-Umpire SE module for DIA data, and SpectraST-based spectral library building module.

 For command-line option to run MSFragger/Philosopher tools see [Tutorial](https://github.com/Nesvilab/philosopher/wiki/Processing-Filtering-and-Analyzing-Open-Search-Results-Using-Philosopher).

-If your database is too large to be searched, there is a [Python script](https://raw.githubusercontent.com/Nesvilab/FragPipe/gh-pages/MSFragger-GUI/tools/msfragger_pep_split.py) to split the database, search each of them one-by-one, and combine the results.

-Usage:
+When searching very large sequence databases, performing nonspecific searches, and/or specifying many variable modifications, it may be nessesary to use the database splitting option in FragPipe.
+This option requires Python installation.
+If running using command line, one can download a [Python script](https://raw.githubusercontent.com/Nesvilab/FragPipe/gh-pages/MSFragger-GUI/tools/msfragger_pep_split.py) and run MSFragger using the following command:
 ```
 python3 <path to msfragger_pep_split.py file> <num> "java -Xmx20g -jar" <path to msfragger.jar file> <path to fragger.params file> <path to mzML/mzXML/MGF files>
 ```